Search for neutral Higgs bosons decaying to tau pairs in pp collisions at sqrt(s) = 7 TeV: Trigger and event selection

 \section{Trigger and event selection}

-The analysis makes use of the three independent tau-pair final states, $\Pe\Pgt_h$, $\Pgm\Pgt_h$, and $\Pe\Pgm$.
-In all three channels, there is substantial background, both from processes with similar experimental signatures, and from unrelated hadronic activity in the detector.
+The analysis makes use of the three independent tau-pair final states, $\Pe\Pgt_h$+X, $\Pgm\Pgt_h$+X, and $\Pe\Pgm$+X. In all three channels, there is substantial background, both from processes with similar experimental signatures, and from unrelated hadronic activity in the detector.

 The trigger selection required a combination of electron, muon and tau trigger objects~\cite{CMS-PAS-EGM-10-004,CMS-PAS-MUO-10-002,CMS-EWK-TAU}.
 The identification criteria and $\pt$ thresholds of these objects were progressively tightened as the LHC instantaneous luminosity increased over the data-taking period.